aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 have been removed from the AWS CDK and should be used directly from the [constructs](https://github.com/aws/constructs) library.

-For the majority of CDK libraries and apps, you will simply need to add `constructs@^4` to your `package.json` and replace:
+For most CDK libraries and apps, you will probably just need to add `constructs@^4` to your `package.json` and replace:

 ```ts